-Oh God.
+Oh, God.
 I used to be vaguely emotional, but since I had kids it’s as if the dam has opened and I cry at anything.
 Randomly.
-I suppose it’s because the balance of my hormones has altered, although at my age, I’m more menopausal than premenstrual!
+In fact, I never realised that the list of sad things to make you cry is positively endless in my case.
+I suppose it’s because the balance of my hormones has altered, although, at my age, I’m more menopausal than premenstrual!

 |Leave me alone.
 I’m just having ‘a moment’.|